ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 - A Shrine has an upgradeable level, a maximum number of slots, and one shared storage capacity.
 - Each occupied Shrine Slot adds the assigned Mythling's Yield and Luck to that Shrine.
 - A Shrine upgrade may increase its slot count, shared storage capacity, and configured production multiplier.
+- Players choose which element Shrine(s) to build.
+There is no one-Shrine-per-element rule; duplicate-element Shrines are allowed when the player's configured Base/build capacity permits them.
+- A Shrine's Proximity Prompt opens its Shrine menu.
+Players use that menu to assign eligible Mythlings to open slots or remove assigned Mythlings.

 Every new player starts with a Base, no Shrines, no Mythlings, no resources, and a configured amount of Gold.
-Shrines are added through Base upgrades; the player must be able to buy or unlock their first Shrine using the starting state.
+The Base's Proximity Prompt opens its build/upgrade menu, where players buy Shrines and Crafting Stations.
+Base upgrades grant additional configured build slots for Shrines or Crafting Stations.
+The player must be able to buy or unlock their first Shrine using the starting state.

 The Shrine owns the produced resource.
 Mythlings provide the speed and Lucky Yield chance; they do not independently decide which resource the Shrine produces.